Creating a bucket

 - Standard:

-Each bucket has its own access key and secret key.
-Both are generated automatically when the bucket is created and shown on the bucket detail page immediately after.
-The access key and endpoint remain visible on the bucket detail page after refresh, but the secret key does not.Monitoring usage
+Each bucket gets an access key and secret key automatically when it’s created, shown on the bucket detail page immediately after.
+The access key and endpoint remain visible on the bucket detail page after refresh, but the secret key does not.Access keys

 The Object storage dashboard displays the following metrics:Overview metrics